dempseynoel/hansard-word-cloud/README.md

 In some cases the word cloud will not contain 100 words; if a word cannot be fitted within the area of the chart it will be dropped.

-Currently, the automatic scheduling of the bot is through a .bat file and Windows Task Scheduler.
+Currently, the automatic scheduling of the bot is through an AppleScript in conjuction with Power Manager.
 Advice on how to move to an alternative method is welcome.

 ### Credit
 This project was inspired by a similar [Twitter bot](https://twitter.com/wmbubble) created by my colleague, [Oli Hawkins](https://github.com/olihawkins).